GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

     </tr>
     <tr>
       <td style="vertical-align: top;">Conversion type</td>
-      <td style="vertical-align: top;">How to differentiate between view through and navigation in
+      <td style="vertical-align: top;">How can we differentiate between view through and navigation in
-Attribution Reporting.</td>
+Attribution Reporting?</td>
       <td style="vertical-align: top;">We have the following built-in filtering option: <code>source_type</code>.
 <a
 href="https://developer.android.com/design-for-safety/privacy-sandbox/attribution#trigger-filters:~:text=Ad%20tech%20platforms%20can%20also,for%20%22source_type%22%3A%20%5B%22event%22%5D">Additional details are available here</a>.</td>